nspcc-dev/neofs-node/README.md

 # Overview

-NeoFS Nodes are organized in a peer-to-peer network that takes care of storing and distributing user's data.
+NeoFS nodes are organized in a peer-to-peer network that takes care of storing and distributing user's data.
 Any Neo user may participate in the network and get paid for providing storage resources to other users or store their data in NeoFS and pay a competitive price for it.